 When to Visit

 Potsdam is a year-round destination.
 The parks and gardens are most enjoyable in spring, summer, and autumn.
-During the winter, most palaces are closed but the New Palace, Sanssouci Palace, and the Cecilienhof Palace remain open.
+During the winter, most palaces are closed but the New Palace, Sanssouci Palace, and the Cecilienhof Country House remain open.
 Please check the calendar for hours and days of operations for the palaces, museums, and other attractions ahead.
 As well in the winter, Potsdam hosts numerous events such as Christmas markets and illumination festivals.

 How to Visit

 Visitors should plan at least one full day in Potsdam.
 To get the best overview, join a guided sightseeing tour.
 To enjoy a different angle of the city, embark on a boat tour.

 Parking is limited, so avoid driving when possible.
 Most locals get around by bicycle or public transportation.